abs-gd/ABS-NOC/README.md

 # ABS Network Operation Center
+## Some notices
+  - Do NOT make this accessible to the internet, while it has some basic security, I do not see it as secure enough for that use case.
+All my servers are accessible through an internal VPN and I can access the dashboard through another VPN.
+  - This is mainly a hobby project for my own environment, I do not believe in reinventing the wheel in my professional projects and would recommend more mature open source projects for that.
+It's a great way to learn and to build something custom for your own needs though, so feel free to fork it and play around!
-- Goal: DevOps & Server Monitoring Platform
+## Goal: DevOps & Server Monitoring Platform
-  - Monitors server resources and puppet
+  - Monitors server resources, puppet and proxmox hypervisors
-  - Panel with links to all important management platforms and sites (promox, phpmyadmin, hoster panels, google analytics, office, ... )
+  - Panel with links to all important management platforms and sites (proxmox, phpmyadmin, hoster panels, google analytics, office, ... )
+  - Buttons and forms for commands I use a lot (pulling in puppet code, adding a new website on one of the webservers, ...)
+## Project structure
+### Backend (PHP API)
+- Handles server registration
+- Provides an API for data collection
+- Stores historical server stats in MySQL
+- Manages alerts and notifications (email, discord bot, webhook support)
+- Provides WebSockets-powered real-time updates
+- Add SSH commands
+### Frontend (next.js)
+- Displays real-time server stats
+- Shows historical performance trends
+- Handles user authentication & dashboards
+- Interactive charts (Recharts/D3.js)
+- WebSockets for live updates
+- Admin panel for server management
+- Panel with links to all important management platforms and sites
-  - Buttons for commands I use a lot (pulling puppet code from git, updating servers, ...)
+- Easy access for commands I use a lot (pulling puppet code from git, updating servers, ...)
+### Server Agent (Python)
+- Runs on each monitored server.
+- Collects CPU, RAM, Disk, and Network stats. (psutil)
+- Sends data to the PHP API at intervals.
+- Can push real-time updates with WebSockets
+- Can be installed as a systemd service on Linux.
-- Stack:
+## Stack:
   - Backend: Custom PHP API with MySL and secured with JWT
   - Agent: Python
   - Frontend: Next.js with router and JWT authentication
   - WebSockets: Real-time updates via PHP WebSockets
-- Planned enhancements:
+## Planned enhancements:
+  - Add puppet
+  - Install agent with puppet
+  - Agent: websockets, failure alerts
+  - UI: Fully interactive UI with real-time updates, alerts, historical trends
+  - Add real-time websockets with ratchet (php)
+    - Stream server metric updates live to the frontend
+    - Send alerts on CPU/RAM thresold crossing
   - Fetch and display live monitoring data on the dashboard
   - Live real-time monitoring with websockets
   - Alerts and notifications